 Leetchi uses Mention to track “press releases or interesting articles [of their competitors] in newspapers or the web.”
 This helps them assess if there’s media interest in their competitors.

 Tracking your competitor’s campaigns and coverage basically builds a PR strategy for you.

-And tracking who then covers the competitor helps you build a media list of journalists, influencers, and bloggers who write about companies similar to yours, and to an audience that’s the most relevant.
+And track who then covers the competitor helps you build a media list of journalists, influencers, and bloggers who write about companies similar to yours, and to an audience that’s the most relevant.

 Questions you need to ask:

-- How is the company making themselves stand out?
+- How is the company making itself stand out?
 Can we beat that or highlight a more valuable proposition?